Education: PhD, Clinical Psychology, University of Michigan, 1999; BA, English, Duke University, 1992

 Roberts Research Group Director

-Dr. Roberts is a Professor in the Department of Health Behavior and Health Education (HBHE) at the University of Michigan School of Public Health (SPH).
-Prior to joining the HBHE faculty in 2006, he was an Assistant Professor in the Department of Neurology at Boston University School of Medicine, where he was Co-Director of the Education Core in the NIH-funded Alzheimer’s Disease Center.
-At U-M, he directs the NIH-funded ELSI Research Training Program and co-directs the MPH/MS Dual Degree Program in Public Health and Genetic Counseling.
-He serves as core faculty member in the SPH Certificate Program in Public Health Genetics and directs the Genomics, Health & Society within the U-M Center for Bioethics & Social Sciences in Medicine.
-He also serves as Director of the Outreach, Recruitment and Education Core at the Michigan Alzheimer’s Disease Research Center and Co-Chair of the Michigan Dementia Coalition.
+Dr. Scott Roberts is a Professor in the Department of Health Behavior and Health Equity (HBHE) at the University of Michigan School of Public Health (SPH).
+Before joining the HBHE faculty in 2006, he was an Assistant Professor in the Department of Neurology at Boston University School of Medicine, where he was a Co-Director of the Education Core at the NIH-funded Alzheimer’s Disease Center.
+At U-M, he co-directs the MPH/MS Dual Degree Program in Public Health and Genetic Counseling.
+He is a core faculty member in the SPH Certificate Program in Public Health Genetics and directs the Genomics, Health & Society within the U-M Center for Bioethics & Social Sciences in Medicine.
+Additionally, he serves as the Director of the Outreach, Recruitment, and Education (ORE) Core at the Michigan Alzheimer’s Disease Research Center (MADRC), Co-Chair of the Michigan Dementia Coalition, and Associate Director of the U-M National Poll on Healthy Aging (NPHA).

-Dr. Roberts’ research interests primarily focus on the process and impact of genetic and biomarker-based risk assessment for adult-onset disorders.
-Since 2001, he has served as Co-Principal Investigator of the Risk Evaluation & Education for Alzheimer’s Disease (REVEAL) Study, an NIH-funded series of clinical trials assessing the psychological and behavioral impact of genetic risk disclosure for Alzheimer’s disease (AD).
-Now in its fifth trial, the REVEAL Study is examining the psychological and behavioral impact of disclosing amyloid neuroimaging results to individuals at risk of AD.
-In addition, Dr. Roberts has led numerous other federally-funded projects examining issues including the following: 1) the motivations, attitudes and behaviors of consumers receiving personal genomic services; 2) protocols for returning individual cancer and aortic disease genetic test results to research participants; and 3) communication challenges in disclosing germline and tumor sequencing results to patients with cancer and kidney disease.
-In addition to his work on disclosure of genetic results, Dr. Roberts also has interests in mental health and aging and is currently leading the adaptation of a community-based wellness program to improve mental well-being among older adults.
+Dr. Roberts is currently co-leading an NIH-funded R01 study examining the ethical, legal, and social implications (ELSI) of workplace genetic testing (wGT).
+In addition, Dr. Roberts has led numerous other federally-funded projects examining issues, including the following: (1) the motivations, attitudes, and behaviors of consumers receiving personal genomic services; (2) protocols for returning individual cancer and aortic disease genetic test results to research participants; and (3) communication challenges in disclosing germline and tumor sequencing results to patients with cancer and kidney disease.
+In addition to his work on the disclosure of genetic results, Dr. Roberts is interested in mental health and has previously studied and implemented a wellness program, Mood Lifters for Seniors, to improve the well-being of older adults.